owlapp-org/owl/README.md

 ```
 `{{files}}` are the base path of the uploaded files.

+### Downloading result-set
+- You can use the `download` icon on the `Script Toolbar` to download last executed query result.

 ### Macros

 You can create macros and use default macros on the sql scripts.
 Example to default macros are;